-Finance Subcommittee on International Trade To Hold Hearing on S. 2252, A BILL TO ENCOURAGE ECONOMIC DEVELOPMENT IN CENTRAL AMERICA
+FINANCE SUBCOMMITTEE ON INTERNATIONAL TRADE TO HOLD HEARING ON S. 2252, A BILL TO ENCOURAGE ECONOMIC DEVELOPMENT IN CENTRAL AMERICA

-Washington, DC-Senator Spark Matsunaga, (D., Hawaii) Chairman of the Senate Finance Subcommittee on International Trade, announced Tuesday that the Subcommittee will hold a hearing on S. 2252, a bill to remove impediments to Central American economic recovery, and to increase sugar import quotas, introduced by Senator Bill Bradley (D., New Jersey).

-The hearing is scheduled for Friday, June 10 at 2:00 p.m. in Room SD-215 of the
+WASHINGTON, DC-Senator Spark Matsunaga, (D., Hawaii) Chairman of the Senate Finance Subcommittee on International Trade, announced Tuesday that the Subcommittee will hold a hearing on S. 2252, a bill to remove impediments to Central American economic recovery, and to increase sugar import quotas, introduced by Senator Bill Bradley (D., New Jersey).
+The hearing is scheduled for Friday, June 10 at 2:00 p.m. in Room SD-215 of the ras and potentially Nicaragua.
+The witnesses scheduled to testify will evaluate the extent of decline in living standards and economic activity of Central American countries, the degree to which U.S. economic policies could assist in reversing that decline, and the potential effectiveness and domestic impact of strategies to reverse that decline.

 Dirksen Senate Office Building.
-Senator Matsunaga said, "While political issues have dominated the U.S. policy Senator Matsunaga said, "While political issues have dominated the U.S. policy debate about Central America, the link between economic development and political stability cannot be overlooked.
+Senator Matsunaga said, "While political issues have dominated the U.S. policy debate about Central America, the link between economic development and political stability cannot be overlooked.
 The United States has an opportunity to contribute to the development of the region as one aspect of our national policy.
-However, as part of that process, we need to ensure the integrity of our domestic programs."
+However, as

 S.2252 proposes to cut U.S. government loan interest rates, provide support for debt swaps in order to reduce debt service, and relax sugar quotas for Central American countries.
-The bill applies to Costa Rica, El Salvador, Guatemala, Honduras and potentially Nicaragua.
+The bill applies to Costa Rica, El Salvador, Guatemala, Hondu-